tribixbite/awesome/README.md

 ## Jinja

 *   [jlevy/simple-modern-uv](https://github.com/jlevy/simple-modern-uv) - A minimal, modern Python project template using uv.
-If you want to see an instantiated version of this template:
+An instantiated version of this template here
 *   [trailofbits/algo](https://github.com/trailofbits/algo) - Set up a personal VPN in the cloud

 ## CSS